jpaolosese/your-daily-doge/README.md

 ## Planned Features

-*What changes would you make to your project if you continue to work on it? (bullet points)* Seeing as this was done in the space of 24 hours, if I were to refactor this project I would:
+Seeing as this was done in the space of 24 hours, if I were to refactor this project I would:
 + Create more RESTful routes with CRUD
 + Create a comments section so users can comment on facts